JS: constructor (property)

 - The value of the property key

-"constructor" - The parent object of a object can change anytime. 〔see Get Set Prototype〕
+"constructor"to an object or change its value. - The parent object of a object can change anytime. 〔see Get Set Prototype〕

 - JavaScript objects are often created without a constructor. 〔see Create Object〕